nnuudev/BlueClover/README.md

 - *New captcha support!*
 - Page counter on thread view
-- Board flag support
+- Board flags support
 - Quick external image attaching
 - Image renaming and reencoding
 - Immersive mode for image gallery
 - External archive support [partial]
 - Alternate layout mode [experimental]

-This was originally created as a private fork that wasn't meant to be shared, expect some changes you won't like and a lot of weirdness in the code.
-Parts of the code were backported from [Kuroba](https://github.com/Adamantcheese/Kuroba) or merged from old [pull requests](https://github.com/chandevel/Clover/pulls?q=is%3Apr), check the [commit log](https://github.com/nnuudev/BlueClover/commits/dev) for proper attribution when applicable.
+Some parts of the code were backported from [Kuroba](https://github.com/Adamantcheese/Kuroba) or merged from old [pull requests](https://github.com/chandevel/Clover/pulls?q=is%3Apr), check the [commit log](https://github.com/nnuudev/BlueClover/commits/dev) for proper attribution when applicable.

-> *If you're interested in a more professional browser, please check [Kuroba](https://github.com/Adamantcheese/Kuroba) or [KurobaEx](https://github.com/K1rakishou/Kuroba-Experimental), or just [contribute to the original Clover](https://github.com/chandevel/Clover).*
+> *The goal of Blue Clover is to add some extra features to Clover while maintaining compatibility with Android 4.4.
+It is being distributed with the hope that it will be useful, but it is not meant as a replacement for any existing app.
+If you are interested in a more professional imageboard browser, please check [Kuroba](https://github.com/Adamantcheese/Kuroba) or [KurobaEx](https://github.com/K1rakishou/Kuroba-Experimental), or just [contribute to the original Clover](https://github.com/chandevel/Clover).*

 ## License